How is the system set up in my home?

 Do I need batteries for the sensors?

-Upon installation your technician will set these in all the sensors.
-Each sensor requires 1 x CR123A lithium battery.
-These batteries will last from approx. 12 – 24 months depending on sensor movement capturing.
+When the Intelligent Home is installed, your technician will make sure there are new batteries in all the sensors.
+Each sensor requires one CR123A lithium battery.
+These batteries will last between 12 and 24 months, depending on how much work the system does to capture sensor movement.

 Do I need to change the batteries when they are low?

 Yes.
-The HomeStay Connect will send a ‘low battery alert’ via the app when a battery is low, as well as show you battery levels at all times for each sensor.
+The HomeStay Connect app will send you a ‘low battery alert’ when a battery is low, as well as show you battery levels at all times for each sensor.